cezarypiatek/cezarypiatek.github.io/src/content/post/pure-functions-and-unused-return-value/index.md

 isBlogpost: true
 ---

-A while ago I came across on ["Quick notes on a rant"](https://gist.github.com/dsyme/32de0d1bb0799ca438477c34205c3531) authored by Don Syme.
-This rant criticizes the C# language for the lack of few important features.
-The first point is `Implicitly discarding information is so 20th Century` which brings our attention to one of the sources of bugs in C# programs.
-Lucky me, I got the pleasure to make this kind of bug and find it later in production code, so this blog post is to save you those troubles.
+A while ago I came across ["Quick notes on a rant"](https://gist.github.com/dsyme/32de0d1bb0799ca438477c34205c3531) authored by Don Syme.
+This rant criticizes the C# language for the lack of a few important features.
+The first point is `"Implicitly discarding information is so 20th Century"` which brings our attention to one of the sources of bugs in C# programs.
+Lucky me, I got the pleasure to make this kind of bug and find it later in production code, so this blog post is to save you the trouble.

 ## Other .NET languages